 The 2016 Becca Conference will be held on October 20th and 21st at the Red Lion Hotel, Wenatchee, Washington

 Keeping kids in school and out of the juvenile justice system

 The “Becca” Laws refer to Washington State’s laws on Truancy, At-Risk Youth (ARY), and Children in Need of Services (CHINS), enacted in 1995.
 The laws are intended to support the State whose paramount duty is to make ample provision for the education of all students, to protect children who pose a danger to themselves through their behavior, and to provide support to parents in raising their children while keeping families together.

-The Washington State Becca Task Force is a voluntary organization, which includes representatives from various youth-serving agencies across the State and is chaired by former Washington State Supreme Court Justice Bobbe Bridge.
+The Washington State Becca Task Force is a voluntary organization, which includes representatives from various youth-serving agencies across the State.
+It is co-chaired by King County Superior Court Judge Helen L. Halpert and retired Assistant to the Superintendent for Interagency Relations with the Puget Sound Educational Service District Dr. Mick Moore.
 The Becca Task Force provides a forum to help foster collaboration between courts, schools, and service providers; facilitates the initiation of research and training on the development and use of proven practice models to meet the needs and ensure success of youth and families in crisis; and leads efforts in Washington State to ensure that adequate funding, accountability mechanisms, and efficient and effective processes for carrying out the intent and goals of the Becca laws are in place.